 The number of elements in dimensions increase over time.
 Even if it is not an issue for a cube to have lots of "0" cells, having lots of elements in your dimension will slow down all your MDX query or dynamic subsets.

 This is relevant only for Large dimensions (>100,000 elements) such as Product or Customer dimensions.
-Be very careful during this step because if you delete an element, you will loose the data attached to it.
+Be very careful during this step because if you delete an element, you will lose the data attached to it.

 8. Snapshot old data